MicroEJ/docs/VEEPortingGuide/uiBRS.rst

      - Implement ``LLUI_DISPLAY_IMPL_refresh()``
      - .. image:: images/ui_brs2.png

-.. note:: This illustration considers the clip changes before each drawing and fits the drawing's bounds
+.. note:: This illustration considers that the clip changes before each drawing and fits the drawing's bounds

 Use
 ---

-Here the steps around the strategy that describes how to use it:
+Here are the steps around the strategy describing how to use it:

 1. Some drawings are performed in the buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.